Higher Degrees frequently asked questions

 You will need to prepare a research proposal which will assist with finding an appropriate supervisory team.

-The length of a research proposal should generally be 2-3 pages long and include the following:
+The length of a research proposal should generally be no more than 5-6 pages long and include the following:

 - A cover page - title, applicant's name, proposed supervisors, name of degree, followed by: